cortex-js/cortex-js.github.io/kb-compute-engine.md

   integers between 0 and 10.
 The type `real<1..>` matches real numbers greater than 1 and `rational<..0>` matches non-positive rational numbers.

-- Numeric types can now be constrtained with a lower and upper bound.
+- Numeric types can now be constrained with a lower and upper bound.
 For example, `real<0..10>` is a type that matches real numbers between 0 and 10.
   The type `integer<1..>` matches integers greater than or equal to 1.